jestinbrooks/RogueChat/README.md

 "#look" : Gives information for the room the player is in, a list of other rooms and a list of players in the room

-"#clean" : Removes blood from the room the player is in and notifies occupants of the room that the player is cleaning
+"#clean" : Removes blood from the players current room and notifies occupants of that room

+"#hide body" : Removes a body from the players current room and notifies the occupants of that room

 Thanks to binarytides.com for their tutorial on python sockets and example code that got this project started